 Another great way to build topical authority for your website is to get links from high-quality websites.
 This includes both inbound links and outbound links.

-You can use tools such as Moz and SEMRush to check the quality of a website.
+You can use tools such as Ahrefs and SEMRush to check the quality of a website.
 This will help you determine whether or not a website is of high quality.

 3. Analyze the search intent for your topic

-When you’re trying to figure out how to optimize your website for a particular topic, it’s important to consider the search intent.
-This is what people are looking for when they search for a particular keyword.
+When optimizing your website for a particular topic, it’s important to consider the search intent.
+People are looking for this when searching for a particular keyword.

 There are four different types of search intent:

-- Navigational: People who use this type of search intend to go to a specific website.
+• Navigational: People who use this search type intend to go to a specific website.
 For example, if someone searches for “Facebook,” they intend to go to the Facebook website.

-- Informational: People who use this type of search intend to find information about a particular topic.
+• Informational: People who use this search type intend to find information about a particular topic.
 For example, if someone searches for “bicycles,” they want to know more about bicycles.

-- Transactional: People who use this type of search intend to buy something.
-For example, if someone searches for “bicycle shop,” they want to find a bicycle shop so they can buy a bicycle.
+• Transactional: People who use this type of search intend to buy something.
+For example, if someone searches for “bicycle shop,” they want to find a bicycle shop to buy a bicycle.

-- Commercial: People who use this type of search intend to find a business or service.
-For example, if someone searches for “bicycle repair,” they want to find a bicycle repair shop.
+• Commercial: People who use this search type intend to find a business or service.
+For example, someone searching for “bicycle repair” wants to find a bicycle repair shop.

 You can use tools such as Google AdWords and Microsoft Advertising to research the search intent for your topic.